NationalLibraryOfNorway/ocfl-package-per-version-workgroup-notes/proposal-medium-impact.md

 }
 ```

+Note that the names of variables, structure, etc. are subject to change and are provided here as an example for further discussion.

 There are two ways of validating the content of the ocfl object:
-* `full validation` via validating inventory.json as normal, but also using inventory-unpacked.json to check zip file content
+* `full validation` via validating `inventory.json` as normal, but also using `inventory-unpacked.json` to check zip file contents
-* `sidecar validation` by checking the zip file(s) only
+* `sidecar validation` by validating `inventory.json` only, hoping that container was packed correctly

 ### Migration
-In the simplest version of migration the inventory.json changes the files references to only `content.zip` file, eg:
+In the simplest version of migration the `inventory.json` changes file references to only `content.zip` file.
+So for example the following `inventory.json`:

 ```json
 {